Complete Guide to Intermodal Transportation

-Now that you have a brief history of intermodal transportation, let’s dig into the details.
+Now that you have a brief history of intermodal transportation, let’s dig into the details and a definition of the intermodal transportation system.
 In this article, we'll explain the intermodal definition as well as the key benefits of intermodal transportation.

-What is intermodal transportation and what does intermodal mean?
+What is intermodal transportation and how does it work?

 The easiest way to define “intermodal” is anything involving two or more different modes.
 Inter means multiple, and modal is referring to modes.

 Here’s a simple intermodal transportation definition: a combination of two or more different transportation modes, such as a truck, rail, ship, or aircraft, used to move freight from the shipper to the final destination.
 Each carrier is responsible for a particular mode, so there are several freight bills from different carriers..
 Intermodal transportation is also known as intermodal shipping.

 However, to better understand the intermodal meaning, let’s consider an example of intermodal transportation: